Al-un/al-un.fr/blog/content/articles/wip/magician-programmer.md

 - Good investigation skills
 - Good analytical skills
+- High output/effort ratio mindset

 On the other hand, they bring some risks:

-- Ris of deploying an inappropriate solution if the solution does not fit the problem (initial problem misunderstanding or mismatch between the found solution and the problem)
+- Risk of deploying an inappropriate solution, especially if copied without adjustments
 - Risk of code quality degradation
-- Risk of copyright issue
+- Risk of copyright issue or any legal issue when copying something without further checks

-### Composing with a copyist monk
+### Composing with a Copyist monk

 When facing a problem, don't hesitate asking a copyist point of view: there might be already a solution!

 Among the different risks, the code quality degradation is the highest one.
 If the output of a copyist does not solve the business problem, it would be spotted by other stakeholders, may it be QA, product owner or even users.
 However, a code quality degradation can introduce a technical debt that goes off radar.

+A proper continuous integration, and in general, a solid software development process, are good countermeasures against unexpected behaviors.

+### Copyist monks and othet magicians

+As Copyists needs to access to the right source for copying, they pair well with Archivists.

+On the opposite, they might enrage Erudites and Void magicians who can perceive their approach as inelegant or bloated.
+It is not surprising that they are both right in their way.
+As usual, the challenge lie in finding a compromise between a clean and concise solution without reinventing the wheel.

 ## The Ninja